 Located on Embassy Row near Dupont Circle, it was originally built as a private residence for socialite Mary Scott Townsend.
 The exclusive Cosmos Club purchased the estate in 1950.
 The opulent ballroom is one of the most coveted event spaces in DC and provides substantial income for the club.

-John Canning & Co. served as the prime specialty trade contractor and conservator for the restoration.
+John Canning & Co. served as the prime specialty trade contractor and conservator for the restoration for the ballroom.
 As such, we were able to schedule all work efficiently, and return the restored ballroom to the club six weeks early, allowing additional income to be secured with its rental.

 The project included restoration of the historic plaster, painting, gilding, fine art, woodwork, and parquet floor, back to its appearance in the period 1901-15.
 These dates were chosen because the only surviving historic photographs of the Townsend Mansion interior are those published in the Architectural Record in 1901 and Frances Benjamin Johnston’s photographs circa 1915.